cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 # <a name="css" />graph_style.css

-Both `index.html` and `loading.html` rely on a number of CSS rules which I'll cover now.
+`index.html` relies on a number of CSS rules which I'll cover now.
 `graph_style.css`, like the rest of our `.css` files, will go in the `css/` directory.

 ```css